 Letter -1

 With due respect, it is stated that I have not been able to wear my uniform since last week and will not be able to do so for the next two weeks either.
-The reason is that I become highly allergic to peanuts during winters causing my skin to swell and itch.
+The reason is that I become highly allergic to peanuts during winter, causing my skin to swell and itch.
 My itching gets worse when I wear anything nylon and I cannot cover my hands and feet with gloves and socks respectively made up of any material at all, be it cotton or anything else.
 The worst part is that this allergic reaction does not subside for a whole month.

 Regards,